Background pattern

 If you forget to take Fingolimod SUN

 If you have been taking Fingolimod SUN for at least 1 month and have forgotten to take your treatment for more than 2 weeks, talk to your doctor before taking the next dose.
-Your doctor may decide to keep you under observation at the time you take the next dose.
+Your doctor may decide to keep you under observation when you take the next dose.
 However, if you have forgotten to take your treatment for a period of up to 2 weeks, you can take the next dose as planned.

-If you interrupt treatment with Fingolimod SUN
+If you stop treatment with Fingolimod SUN

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everyone gets them.

 Some side effects can be serious or potentially serious